 The survey question asked Canadians whether they voted in the 2015 election.
-The survey then asked the reason for not voting.
+If participants selected “no”, the survey then asked the reason for not voting.
 The results were surprising as there were a significant number of people who responded that they did not have the time to vote.
 The other areas of the survey that were significant were lack of knowledge and interest.
-However, no came close to lack of time.
+However, no result came close to lack of time.
 The other answers were within the margin of error.
 These results indicate that an online voting system may be a valuable resource in allowing all citizens to vote.

 Interest in an Online Voting System